haenelt/FmriTools/README.md

 `pip install pycortex`<br>
 `pip install nighres`

 The package contains some matlab functions.
-Please add the following code to the matalab `startup.m` script to add the package to the matlab search path.
+Please add the following code to the matalab `startup.m` script.
+This includes the package to the matlab search path.
 Of course you have to specify the paths there.
 Next to the root directory of this package, you should add the root directories of [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/), [knkutils](https://github.com/kendrickkay/knkutils), [GLMdenoise](https://github.com/kendrickkay/GLMdenoise), [TDM](https://github.com/kendrickkay/TDM) and [OpenFmriAnalysis](https://github.com/TimVanMourik/OpenFmriAnalysis).
 SPM12 is used throughout the package.
 The other toolboxes are used by single scripts and might be ignored.

 ```matlab
 %------------ FmriTools ------------------------------%